drsanches/photobooth/readme.md

 Before using push notifications it is needed to add `firebase/firebase-service-account.json`.

+### Profiles
+Application has 2 profiles:

+- **dev** - for local run, debug and tests:
+  - Using by default
+  - Using in-memory database h2
+  - 2FA is disabled
+  - Email notifications is disabled
+  - ELK is disabled
+  - Schedulers are disabled
+- **prod** - can bе configured by env variables (described in `.env.app.dev`):
+  - Can be set with env variable SPRING_PROFILES_ACTIVE = prod
+  - Using PostgreSQL as database (before run it is needed to create a database)
+  - 2FA can be configured
+  - Email notifications can be configured
+  - ELK can be configured
+  - Schedulers are enabled

 ### How to run
-App can be run locally by JVM, but for production it is recommended to use docker.
+App can be run locally by **JVM**, but for production it is recommended to use **docker**.

 #### JVM

-##### Database
-By default, the application works with PostgreSQL.
-Before run, it is needed to create a database for the application.

 ##### Build
 Removes all previous builds and builds executable jar: